 Having a good nights sleep is necessary to feel good during the day and for our body to function properly.
 However, many people suffer from a range of health conditions that can prevent this important process from happening.
-While the person may just appear to snore, in reality, they are suffering from a very real and very dangerous condition, sleep apnea.
+While the person may just appear to snore, in reality, they are suffering from a very real and very dangerous condition called sleep apnea.
 If an individual is continuously snoring, that is a red flag warning for sleep apnea.
 At Hiebert Smith Dental Group in Saint Helens, New Orleans, we will find a solution for your sleeping concerns.

 What Is Sleep Apnea?